Th3R1c0/Runnrr/README.md

 The system models real-world walking networks from OpenStreetMap as weighted graphs and applies classical shortest-path algorithms to search for loops that closely match a target distance while avoiding unnecessary elevation changes.

+## ⚙️ Highlight: Dijkstra's Algorithm
+We use Dijkstra’s Algorithm to find the optimal route.

+When finding a "shortest path", "shortest" can mean many things:
+- Fewest roads? (unweighted graph)
+- Shortest distance? (weight = length)
+- Fastest time? (weight = travel_time)
+- Least elevation? (weight = grade)

+Right now, we are strictly minimizing **distance**.
+We set `weight="length"`.
+The helper function `calculate_path_length` sums the 'length' attribute of every edge traversed in the resulting list of nodes.

+Currently, this is just "Point A to Point B". next we will implement a loop and other factors into our code to satisfy requirements.